ALL Metrics

 Introduction

 Free radicals bind with antioxidants in tissues.
-The imbalance between the number of free radicals and antioxidants in the tissue causes oxidative stress.3 On a molecular level, stress oxidative can be measured through various markers, one of which is malondialdehyde (MDA).
+The imbalance between the number of free radicals and antioxidants in the tissue causes oxidative stress.5 On a molecular level, oxidative stress can be measured through various markers, one of which is malondialdehyde (MDA).
 MDA is the end-product of phospholipid oxidation, in which the phospholipid bond is one of the main targets of reactive oxygen species.

 Corneal endothelial cells (CEC) have little to no regeneration capacity, hence CEC damage is irreversible.
-Naturally, corneal endothelial cells diminish 0.3-0.6% yearly.4 This phenomenon is aggravated by increased levels of oxidative stress.
+Naturally, corneal endothelial cells diminish 0.3-0.6% yearly.6 This phenomenon is aggravated by increased levels of oxidative stress.
 Phacoemulsification causes a 40% increase in intraocular free radicals if not followed by sufficient antioxidants.
 Patients with hard nucleus cataracts undergo a longer duration of phacoemulsification and higher phaco power, hence there is a four times higher risk of endothelial decompensation.
-Permanent endothelial decompensation usually observed 4-6 weeks postoperatively, is a condition called bullous keratopathy.5 The definitive management of bullous keratopathy is a corneal transplant.
-However, the ratio of donor availability and demand is 1:70.6 There is a need for an alternative solution.
+Permanent endothelial decompensation is typically observed 4–6 weeks postoperatively, is a condition called bullous keratopathy.7 The definitive management of bullous keratopathy is a corneal transplant.
+However, the ratio of donor availability and demand is 1:70.8 There is a need for an alternative solution.

 Protocol